rage/programming-23/data/part-2/1-programming_terminology.md

 </sample-output>

-The issue must then lie within the conditional expression of the `if` statement.
+The issue must then lie within the Boolean expression of the `if` statement, `day == "Sunnday"`.
 Looks like there is a typo in `Sunnday`.
 Let's fix this (in both the print command and the `if` statement):

 ```python
 # ...